-- Citibank staff and the police will never ask for your Citibank Online user ID and password.
+- Citibank staff and the police will never ask for your account number, Citibank user ID or password, ATM Card/Credit Card Personal Identification Number (PIN), account balance and identity card/passport number or other sensitive information.

-- Ensure that no one is watching you while you key in your Online Banking Password, Card Number (CIN), ATM Card/Credit Card Personal Identification Number (PIN), log on password, e-Statement password, or any other sensitive information.
+- Ensure that no one is watching you while you key in any sensitive information.

 - Always log off your online session.
 Do not just close your browser.
 Follow the logoff instructions to ensure your protection.

-- Do not use a shared computer or device that cannot be trusted for Online Banking.
+- Do not use a shared computer or mobile phone/ mobile device that cannot be trusted for Online and Mobile Banking.